Terrestrials/foomlottery/README.md

 Do you want to test the luck of the secret on last bets?
 (0-1024):
 ```
 Now the program asks you if you want to test the luck of the generated secret.
 The lottery can not cheat you.
 The reward depends on your secret and only you know it.
-But You can try to cheat the lottery.
+But you can try to cheat the lottery.
 Don't be a loser bot.
 Be a smart bot.
 Run backtesting as experienced investors and players do.
 You can cheat the lottery but you have to have feight in the terrestrial God.
 Nothing is random.
 The lottery uses pseudo-random numbers.